sjohann81/ucx-os/README.md

 - Small footprint (6kB ~ 10kB) for the kernel.
 - Hybrid lightweight task model (taks and coroutines) where tasks share the same memory region;
 - Preemptive / cooperative scheduling based on a priority round robin (RR) scheduler and a user defined realtime scheduler;
-- Task synchronization and communication using semaphores, pipeline channels or message queues;
+- Task synchronization and communication using semaphores, pipeline channels, message queues and spinlocks;
+- SMP support
 - Software timers with callback execution;
 - Dynamic memory allocation;
 - Abstract device driver model for common busses and devices;